RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

 *Status: PASS*

-## TC-007 – Verify if Reset APP STATE Works. ##
+# TC-007 – Verify if Reset APP STATE Works. #

 Test Scenario:
 Verify that the Reset App State option resets the application to its initial state.

-Precondition: User is on the SauceDemo Products page and resets after picking Product.
+Precondition: User is on the SauceDemo Hamburger Menu and resets after picking Product.

 Test Data: None